top of page

 Writer's pictureOut and About

-Nyungar Tourist Trail - Port Coogee Marina
+Nyungar (Noongar) Tourist Trail - Port Coogee Marina

 The Nyungar Tourist Trail is located within an important traditional gathering place for the Nyungar people at Wardan Gepa Boodjaralup (the sea shore) at Port Coogee.
 The trail features Ngarkal (Seagull) Beach and The Lookout plus Kidogo Glass Artworks.
 The trail includes signage and audio that shares important Aboriginal stories in traditional Nyungar language.
 We couldn't really hear the audio as we were walking around so decided to listen later and fill in any gaps.